 A Driving Holiday on the NSW South Coast

 The cry of the black cockatoos fell from the air.
-They lumbered across the sky, large and awkward as if they had no right to fly, yet vanishing from sight with nothing but a slow flap of their wings.
+They lumbered across the sky, large and awkward as if they had no right to fly, yet they vanished from sight with nothing but a slow flap of their wings.
 Some find their sound mournful, but for me, their cry is quintessentially Australian.

 As were the black swans on the dam below.
 Full after the rains, the dams sat amidst lush fields, where contented cows and sheep grazed their fill.
 The occasional farmhouse dotted the landscape.
 Few cars were around.
 Soon the road would wind through the forest and down to the ocean.

 Mollymook, Illawarra, Kiama, Gerringong, Bermagui, Eden; the names alone are worth a visit.
-Melbourne is only a twelve hours drive from Sydney, and many do it in one stretch, for Australia is a land of distances.
+Melbourne is only a 12-hour drive from Sydney, and many do it in one stretch, for Australia is a land of distances.
 Holidays frequently start with rising at three in the morning, driving into the darkness before breakfasting somewhere new as the sun rises, then continuing on with the adventure.

 A Southern NSW Road Trip

 Yet too few visitors take the longer, Sydney-Melbourne coastal road.
 The highway, often empty, winds through native forests and lush fields, where hills roll forever under a vast sky.
 Then, after meandering along the cliff-tops, the road reaches down to empty beaches, the blue of the ocean stretching to the horizon.
 The occasional boat dances amongst the waves.
 Sydney may be famous for the likes of Bondi and Manly, but with beaches stretching the length of the Australian coast, it is always possible to find a perfect set of waves in a beach out of the wind, with fine sand which sings underfoot.